MrShoenel/anti-pattern-models/notebooks/srBTAW-technical-report.md

     zero however is allowed).
--   The first interval begins at *β*<sub>*l*</sub>, the last interval ends at *β*<sub>*u*</sub> (these parameters are the absolute begin/end of the target-intervals, and hence apply to where onto the reference the query will be mapped to).
+-   The first interval begins at *β*<sub>*l*</sub>, the last interval ends at *β*<sub>*u*</sub> (these parameters are the absolute begin/end of the source-intervals, and hence apply to where onto the query will be mapped to).
 These parameters can either be constant or learned during optimization, effectively allowing open/closed begin- and/or -end time warping.
 -   Each interval begins exactly after its predecessor, such that there are no overlaps.
 Intervals are seamlessly strung together.
 -   The sum of the lengths of all intervals is normalized and then